Concurrent resolution: United States Congress

 Before the Supreme Court of the United States ended the practice in its decision in Immigration and Naturalization Service v.
 Chadha 462 U.S. 919 (1983), concurrent resolutions were sometimes used to override executive actions via a mechanism known as the legislative veto.

-If both houses of Congress were to censure a President (which has never happened, though both the House and Senate have done so individually) the action would, according to parliamentary procedure, be in the form of a concurrent resolution, as a joint resolution requires the President's signature or veto and has the power of law.
-A concurrent resolution does not have the power of law, nor does it require action by the executive to take force.
+If both houses of Congress were to censure a President (which has never happened, though both the House and Senate have done so individually) the action would likely, according to parliamentary procedure, be in the form of a concurrent resolution, as a joint resolution would require the President's signature or veto before becoming effective (having the power of law).
+A concurrent resolution does not have the power of law, nor does it require an approval action by the executive to become effective.